TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

    .. classmethod:: path_hook(\*loader_details)

-      A class method which returns a closure for use on :attr:`sys.path_hooks`.
+      A kundi method which returns a closure for use on :attr:`sys.path_hooks`.
       An instance of :class:`FileFinder` is returned by the closure using the path argument given to the closure directly and *loader_details* indirectly.